volfpe/obsidian-remember/README.md

 # Remember

-A spaced repetition plugin for Obsidian with FSRS scheduling.
+A Markdown-native spaced repetition plugin for Obsidian with FSRS scheduling.

 Built for reliable use across synced devices.